kcartlidge/ng/README.md

 # Near Gothic

 Generate strongly-typed Go database access code directly from your Postgres database schema.
+Automatic API generation is currently in progress.

 ## STATUS

-It currently scans the database and generates code/scripts as detailed below.
+It scans the database and generates code/scripts as detailed below.
 For this use case, it is stable and considered *beta* but unreleased.
-The automatic generation of an API is currently in progress.
+The automatic generation of an API is *in progress* (see the latest commits).
-It is expected to land this coming week.
+It's currently an almost empty server, expected to be completed this coming week.

 - [MIT license](./LICENSE)
 - [CHANGELOG](./CHANGELOG.md)